MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-querycategory-property.md

 ---
 title: "QueryCategory Property"
-description: "Used to indicate a given query can be made available as views displayed on certain main entity lists.
-On queries, the QueryCategory property specifies one or more query categories that the object supports.
-On pages, QueryCategory specifies the query category that the page supports." ms.author: solsen ms.custom: na ms.date: 06/23/2021
+description: "Used to indicate a given query can be made available as views displayed on certain main entity lists." ms.author: solsen ms.custom: na ms.date: 06/23/2021